 If the accounts were delinquent prior to being included in bankruptcy, they will be removed seven years from the original delinquency date on the account.

-If they were paid on time prior to the bankruptcy, they the accounts will remain on file for seven years from the filing date of your bankruptcy.
+If they were paid on time prior to the bankruptcy, then the accounts will remain on file for seven years from the filing date of your bankruptcy.

-The good news is that as time goes by and you begin to reestablish your credit, the bankruptcy notations will begin to affect you less and less.
-Eventually the bankruptcy and the accounts included in the bankruptcy will be removed automatically from the credit report.
+The good news is that as time goes by and you begin to reestablish your credit, the bankruptcy notations will begin to affect your credit less and less.
+Eventually, the bankruptcy and the accounts included in the bankruptcy will automatically be removed from your credit report.